w3stling/insynsregistret/README.md

 ```

 ### Search persons discharging managerial responsibilities (PDMR)
-Find the first name of PDMRs that contains the word "Carl" in its name.
+Find the first PDMR name that contains the word "Carl".
 PDMR can be used to refine the transaction search.
 ```java
 Insynsregistret registry = new Insynsregistret();